On November 10, 1775 the Continental Congress decreed that two battalions of Marines be raised.

 The Corps relied on the incentive and daring of its lieutenants and sergeants commanding ship detachments, emphasizing small unit leadership to a degree not present in the other services.
 This would become another hallmark of the Corps.

-In this composition the “Chapultepec” is shown, setting the stage for what would later be the well-known refrain “from the Halls of Montezuma.”
-Additional imagery includes the raising of the flag at Iwo Jima, men in combat, “by land, by sea and by air.”
+In the initial composition the “Chapultepec” is shown, setting the stage for what would later be the well-known refrain “from the Halls of Montezuma.”
+Additional imagery includes the raising of the flag at Iwo Jima, combat, “by land, by sea and by air.”
+The lower corner initially showed a Marine kicking in the door of the Baath party, but the final painting depicts one active duty Marine Corps Major, and three Veterans.
+Changes always develop during the finalizing of a painting.